BListyg/blistyg.github.io/index.md

 #### About me.

 My name is Ben Listyg.
 I’m a first-year PhD student studying Industrial-Organizational (I-O) Psychology at the University of Georgia advised by Dr. Nathan Carter.
 My substantive research interests primarily revolve around vocational interests and occupational choice.
 Methodologically, I am interested in item response theory, applied graph theory, mixed effects models.
 Prior to my return to academia, I was a member of the Data Team at Wyzant, an online tutor marketplace based in Chicago, IL.
 I have previously worked at National Public Radio, Mercer Consulting, Junior Achievement of Georgia, and Invesco.
-I recieved my undergraduate degree in Psychology from the University of Georgia in 2016.
+I recieved my undergraduate degree in Psychology from the University of Georgia in 2016 and was spent some time as a PhD student in the I-O department at the University of South Florida between 2016 and 2017.

 My CV can be found [here.](https://drive.google.com/open?id=1QVp1w273dugyvVMCVq8JElLhTX9cXY-P)